durareriroru/It-exists/README.md

 # Design stuff but in english

 Hey.
 I'm Eva.
 A graphic designer with love for anything interesting.
-And what I'm interested now, is what chalenges we can tackle together in design.
+And what I'm interested now, is what challenges we can tackle together in design.
 Interested?
-You can tell me more in [my email.](studentndts@gmail.com)
+We can connect through [my email.](studentndts@gmail.com)
 Can't wait to hear from you o7
 [Here's more about me](https://www.youtube.com/watch?v=dQw4w9WgXcQ)